cocos2d/cocos2d-iphone-classic/README.md

 cocos2d for iPhone
 ==================

+Update 20.
+November 2014

+The core library has been updated to 64 bit, plus whatever it takes to run on XCode 6.
+This version replaces V2.1 file by file.
+To install, download zip, and replace the entire $project/libs/cocos2d folder.
+Disclaimer:
+By overwriting, any user changes to the 2.1 API, will of course be lost.

+Deprecation has not been removed.
+This will mainly be accelerometer and modalViewController.

 [cocos2d for iPhone][1] is a framework for building 2D games, demos, and other graphical/interactive applications for iPod Touch, iPhone, iPad and Mac OS X.
 It is based on the [cocos2d][2] design, but instead of using python it uses objective-c.